jokarz/accessibility-of-schools/README.md

 ## Addition resources

-The backend server runs a local OpenTripPlanner server have a look at their api documentation [here](https://dev.opentripplanner.org/apidoc/1.3.0/)
+The backend server runs a local OpenTripPlanner server.
+Take a look at their api documentation [here](https://dev.opentripplanner.org/apidoc/1.3.0/)

 The isochrone generation was heavily inspired by https://xang1234.github.io/isochrone/.
 Take a look at the detailed explanation on the data that are generated/required to created an isochrone overlay